ChrisSantosLang/redscience/docs/source/index.rst

 is as much a :doc:`curriculum <curriculum>` about coding as it is :doc:`code <modules>`.

-redscience has not yet been releases, but feel free to preview our plans by reading this documentation.
-If you want to be alerted of our progress, follow out twitter acount at @redscience_ai or `redscience-announce GoogleGroup <https://groups.google.com/g/redscience-announce>`_
+redscience has not yet been released, but feel free to preview our plans by reading this documentation.
+If you want alerts when we release, you can follow out twitter acount at @redscience_ai or join the
+`redscience-announce GoogleGroup <https://groups.google.com/g/redscience-announce>`_

 .. toctree::